alcaeus/mongo-php-adapter/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/alcaeus/mongo-php-adapter/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/alcaeus/mongo-php-adapter/?branch=master)

-The Mongo PHP Adapter is a userland library designed to act as an adapter between applications relying on ext-mongo and the new driver (ext-mongodb).
+The Mongo PHP Adapter is a userland library designed to act as an adapter between applications relying on ext-mongo and the new driver (`ext-mongodb`).

-It provides the API of ext-mongo built on top of mongo-php-library, thus being compatible with PHP7.
+It provides the API of ext-mongo built on top of mongo-php-library, thus being compatible with PHP 7.

 # Goal